A topic from the subject of Inorganic Chemistry in Chemistry.

 Definition:

-Metal-ligand complexes are chemical species that consist of a metal ion bound to one or more ligands.
-Ligands are Lewis bases that donate electrons to the metal ion to form a coordinate bond.
+Metal-ligand complexes are chemical species consisting of a metal ion bound to one or more ligands.
+Ligands are Lewis bases that donate electrons to the metal ion, forming a coordinate covalent bond.

 Key Points: